 Between March 1965, when the Marines landed at Danang, and late January 1968, when the Vietcong launched the Tet Offensive, millions of peasants fled rural South Vietnam.

 South Vietnamese refugee numbers skyrocketed in 1966 and 1967.
 In mid-1966, the “official” (meaning officially acknowledged) refugee population within South Vietnam reached approximately 1.5 million.
 At the same time that refugee numbers were ballooning across rural South Vietnam, the U.S. Army completed a study that admitted, “U.S.-RVNAF (the Republic of Vietnam Armed Forces) bombing and artillery fire, in conjunction with ground operations are the immediate and prime causes of refugee movement into GVN-controlled urban and coastal areas.”

 This honest assessment by the U.S. Army of the situation prevailing in the South only confirmed what General William C. Westmoreland, Secretary of Defense Robert S. McNamara, Secretary of State Dean Rusk and President Lyndon Baines Johnson already knew.
 Refugees were not collateral damage – the unfortunate results of U.S. operations.
 Rather, they were the actual targets of operations.
-Displacing South Vietnam’s rural population was a key component of the U.S.’s counter-insurgency war.
+Displacing South Vietnam’s rural population had become a key component of the U.S.’s counter-insurgency war.